By Louise BrownUpdated Nov 28, 2019

 Doug Ford's government has made cuts to education in its bid to shrink the deficit and many people aren't happy.
 Teenagers walked out of school over larger classes and fewer course options.
 School boards are reeling from cuts to government grants that have led them to give out pink slips to staff from teachers to custodians.

-What exactly is happening to Ontario’s education system?
-What you need to know But it’s also important to understand that school labour negotiations come around every three years, and with them, talk of strikes and work-to-rule.
+But it's also important to understand that school labour negotiations come around every three years, and with them, talk of strikes and work-to-rule.
 As parents, we need to understand this is part of the normal cycle of a unionized workplace, and using the threat of job action is part of the process.
 Since education contracts typically come up for renewal at the end of August, we start hearing about teacher bargaining and possible strikes just as we’re getting our kids ready for back-to-school.
 Admittedly, the timing can be unnerving.

 Impossible to say, but don't panic yet.
 While work-to-rule campaigns seem to pop up every time education union contracts come up for renewal, full school strikes are rare.
 The last full province-wide teachers’ strike was in 1997.
 That two-week walkout was fuelled by outrage over by cuts to education by the Mike Harris government.